Biopsy 3. Histological examination

 GX: stage cannot be set

-G1: Well-differentiated normal tumor cells (Gleason Index 2 to 4)
+G1: well-differentiated normal tumor cells (Gleason score 2 to 4)

-G2: Moderately differentiated normal tumor cells (Gleason Index 5 to 7)
+G2: moderately differentiated normal tumor cells (Gleason score 5 to 7)

 Immunohistochemical study

 Immunohistochemistry is not a routine research method and is used if differential diagnosis is necessary.
-Thus, the immunohistochemical study is used:
+Thus, immunohistochemical examination is used:

-• In the differential diagnosis of adenocarcinoma and a benign neoplasm that mimics cancer.
+• In the differential diagnosis of adenocarcinoma and benign neoplasm simulating cancer.

 • In the differential diagnosis of poorly differentiated adenocarcinoma and transitional cell carcinoma or colon cancer, etc.

-The results of the prostate biopsy are presented by the histologist in a special conclusion of the histological examination.
-The European Association of Urology has developed a special summary table that must be filled in by the doctor when drawing up the conclusion of the histopathological examination of the biopsy material.
+The results of a prostate biopsy are presented by a histologist in a special histological examination report.
+The European Association of Urology has developed a special summary table, which must be filled out by a doctor when drawing up a conclusion on a histopathological examination of biopsy material.
 If a malignant neoplasm is detected, the following information is indicated in the table:

 • Histopathological type of adenocarcinoma